 About

 NORFAS scholars all work from an understanding that to capture the interdependencies of fascism and far right across the Nordic region, we need to abandon methodological nationalism in favour of transnational and entangled approaches to supranational phenomena.
+Members are expected to actively participate in network activities.

 NORFAS activities include organising seminars, workshops, symposia and conferences to stimulate theoretical and methodological development in order to produce empirical knowledge on fascism and far right in the Nordic countries.
 NORFAS provides a platform for joint publications as well as research projects and programs.
 We also aim to engage in dialogue and cooperation with relevant research environments and scholars internationally, and to disseminate our research findings in other media platforms.

-NORFAS is coordinated by a steering committee consisting of scholars based in the Nordic countries.
-The steering committee is headed by Oula Silvennoinen and Nicola Karcher, with Lars M. Andersson, Sofie Lene Bak and Claus BundgÄrd Christensen as members.
+NORFAS is coordinated by a steering committee consisting of scholars, representing each participating Nordic country.
+The steering committee is headed by Nicola Karcher and Oula Silvennoinen, with Lars M. Andersson, Sofie Lene Bak and Claus Bundgård Christensen as members.
+New members to the network are invited by joint agreement of the steering committee and must have produced comprehensive research in the field of Nordic fascism studies.